Main Causes of Child Trafficking – Know Issues & Solutions

 Gender inequality has been a crucial social issue in India for centuries.
 Census 2011 shows the child sex ratio among children of 0-6 years to be 918 girls for every 1000 boys in India.
-This statistic speaks for itself and demands urgent and efficient solutions to address the cause of gender inequality.
+This statistic speaks for itself and demands urgent and efficient solutions to address the cause of gender inequalities.

-The discrimination starts from even before the girl child is born.
+The discrimination starts even before the girl child is born.
 In many instances, she is prevented from being born.
 The girl child is considered a burden.
 She is often deprived of the basic rights and equal opportunities to lead a wholesome childhood and adult life.
-According to the Census 2011, from the total child population in India, girls account for 48%, many of whom are engaged in child labour, child trafficking and child marriage.
+According to the 2011 Census, of the total child population in India, girls account for 48%, many of whom are engaged in child labor, child trafficking and child marriage.

 We, at CRY, have been working towards bridging the gap and ensuring that young girls across India receive essential resources that help improve their mental, physical, and emotional development.
 Discrimination issues in India are deep-rooted and practiced for generations, and that is why it requires long-term intervention, which we have been providing to underserved communities across India.

 CRY’s efforts to bring about a change in this situation include:

 Be it education, health, protection, or participation, all girls deserve equal opportunities and an empowering environment to thrive.
 You can help CRY reach out to more girls and help make a difference in their lives to ensure they lead happier and healthier childhoods.
-Donate now to help promote the rights of young girls and resolve gender inequality in India.
+Donate now to help promote the rights of young girls and address gender inequality in India.